rylanharper/nitrogen/README.md

 1. Install dependencies using `pnpm install`
 2. Generate your project types using `pnpm codegen`
-3. Start the development server using `pnpm run dev`
+3. Start the development server using `pnpm dev`

 ## ⚡ Basic Usage